-The identification of a liquid or a mixture is important in microfluidics for a variety of reasons:
+Identifying a liquid or a mixture (for example by determining the thermal conductivity) is important in microfluidics for a variety of reasons:

 The ability to switch between fluids fairly easily and still allow the system to function optimally opens up a wide variety of applications for the microfluidic system.